Academic Catalog

 Student Learning Outcomes

-• E. Incorporate digital images into other software applications for presentations, page layout, image galleries, web sites, video, etc.
+• Incorporate digital images into other software applications for presentations, page layout, image galleries, web sites, video, etc.

 Description